efarraro/krumit/_monsters/RoyalGuardElite.md

 ---
 name: Royal Guard
-description: This is a placeholder until someone writes it!
+description: Back off!
+This enemy prevents you from attacking enemies in the same row, until defeated.
 flavor:
 image: /images/RoyalGuardElite.png
 ---